 - It is truly global

 Anyone, anywhere can use Sorare.
-You can use your local knowledge or interest in specific leagues to gain an edge and can be part of a global community of people passionate about the platform.
-According to their latest figures, Sorare have registered users from almost every country in the world and being a Sorare manager can open up all sorts of opportunities to travel and meet other managers and feel part of a big, football mad community.
+You can use your local knowledge or interest in specific leagues to gain an edge and can be part of a global community of passionate football fans.
+Sorare have registered users from almost every country in the world and being a Sorare manager can open up all sorts of opportunities to travel and meet other managers and feel part of a big, football mad community.

 - It truly rewards football knowledge and scouting

-With players in the MLS and J-League just as likely to earn points and rewards as those in the Premier League or LaLiga, anyone willing to put some time into scouting players and researching teams, can find a genuine edge.
+With players in the Peruvian and Japanese leagues just as likely to earn points and win rewards as those in Serie A or LaLiga, anyone willing to put some time into scouting players and researching smaller teams, can often find a genuine edge.
 With a far more interesting and complex scoring matrix than Fantasy Premier League for example (not to mention much better prizes that are far easier to win!), there’s also an opportunity for data nerds to get stuck into the numbers and figure out who the best value players are.

 - You don’t need a huge amount of money to get started